 Colorado Paramedic Training

-Paramedic training programs offer advanced studies to current EMTs and are designed to prepare students to take certification exams.
+Paramedic and pre-paramedic training programs offer advanced studies to current EMTs and are designed to prepare students to take certification exams.
 Learn about the prerequisites, curricula and internships for two Colorado schools' programs.
 Follow up by looking over the table at the end of this article for additional school data.

 Find schools that offer these popular programs